-There is only one place where a person can escape from reality and ride monstrous steel and wooden rollercoaster's, get soaked on splashy water slides, and eat cotton candy like there is no tomorrow, this place is known as an amusement park.
+There's one place where a person can escape from reality and ride monstrous twsiting steel roller coasters, get soaked on wet water slides, and eat cotton candy like there is no tomorrow; this place is known as an amusement park.

-From grown-ups to tots, amusement parks have special features for all to enjoy.
-Whether it’s a summer day vacation, or a weekend of getaways, here is a great list of parks around the Tri-state area.
+From grown-ups to tots, amusement parks have plenty of fun for all ages.
+Whether it’s a day trip, or a weekend of getaways, here is a great list of parks around the Tri-state area.

 Exploration Island: Dutch Wonderland transforms into a tropical island that is home to over 20 different dinosaurs.
 Kids can navigate the area and dig up fossils, learn about dinosaurs, and cruise a pre-historic trail full of herbivores, and carnivores.